407-610-2417

 Types of Structured Data Google has Detected

-To go into advanced mode with your findings, export your query data from Search Console or Semrush and feed it into AI SEO tools like ChatGPT.
+To go into advanced mode with your findings, export your query data from Search Console or Ahrefs and feed it into AI SEO tools like ChatGPT.
 These can save you the headache of analyzing it yourself and summarize which formats perform best, so you can spot patterns.

 It’s clear that AI Overviews affect SEO of many businesses and are changing the rules for staying visible in SERPs.
 Still, one thing remains the same: websites that perform well in traditional search are the ones most likely to be featured in these summaries.
+And everything we’ve shared in this guide on how to get featured in AI overviews builds on that idea.